 Welcome to this week’s review of notable instances of public transit use and urban design, as well as discussion of place identity and culture, through anime currently broadcast or screening in Japan and simulcast internationally via the web.
 This review also documents seichijunrei (聖地巡礼 sacred site pilgrimage) and butaitanbou (舞台探訪 scene hunting)—on this website referred to collectively as anime pilgrimage—which are forms of place-based engagement induced by the use of real locations in show settings.

 Media and General Interest

 Yahoo!
-News Japan published an article about sustained pop culture tourism interest to Washinomiya and other locations in Saitama Prefecture for Lucky Star, on the tenth anniversary of the original broadcast of the anime adaptation.
+News Japan published an article about sustained seichijunrei interest to Washinomiya and other locations in Saitama Prefecture for Lucky Star, on the tenth anniversary of the original broadcast of the anime adaptation.
 It points out local municipality fan engagement strategies that are becoming commonplace now were path-breaking when Washinomiya began experimenting with them years ago.